marceloverass/gui-python/README.md

-# gui-python
- GUI with Python + MySQL
+# GUI with Python, MySQL and Tkinter

+[EN - :uk:]

+GUI Created for